mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 ## 🚧 Other authentication Flows

-The `SignInPage` will be accompanied by other components to allow users to sign up, and reset passwords.
-This is in progress.
+Besides the `SignInPage` , the team is planning work on several other components that enable new workflows such as [sign up](https://github.com/mui/toolpad/issues/4068) and [password reset](https://github.com/mui/toolpad/issues/4265).